Tidus84/gstreamer-sender-receiver/README.md

 # gstreamer-sender-receiver
-A simple example of sender and receiver using GStreamer and OpenCV
+A simple example of sender and receiver via UDP using GStreamer and OpenCV

 This example was tested on Ubuntu Linux 19.10 using the OpenCV 4.4.0 and GStreamer libraries